ansys/pymechanical/doc/source/getting_started/running_mechanical.rst

         -h, --help                 Show this message and exit.
         -p, --project-file TEXT    Opens Mechanical project file (.mechdb).
 Cannot be mixed with -i
-        --private-appdata          Use a private appdata.
-This is beneficial for running parallel instances of Mechanical.
+        --private-appdata         Make the appdata folder private.
+This enables you to run parallel instances of Mechanical.
         --port INTEGER             Start mechanical in server mode with the given port number
         -i, --input-script TEXT    Name of the input Python script.
 Cannot be mixed